Did you know that it takes an average of 22 different subcontractors to build a home?

 Indeed, a home builder relies on a number of highly trained workers to get the job done right.
 This includes dozens of skilled artisans and professionals, including carpenters, architects, engineers, plumbers, electricians, painters and landscapers.
 Analysis from the National Association of Home Builders (NAHB) shows that 70% of builders typically use somewhere between 11 and 30 subcontractors to build a single-family home.

 This means there is ample opportunity for motivated students seeking a rewarding career path.
 Residential construction workers consistently express high job satisfaction.
-And average salaries in Washington remain competitive with other industries in our area.
-For example, for carpenters the average annual wage is $58,130, but in the state of Washington the top 25% earn at least $70,440 annually (according to the Occupational Employment Statistics (OES), Bureau of Labor Statistics, 2017).
+And average salaries in Pierce County remain competitive with other industries in our area.
+For example, Washington state carpenters earn an average $56K per year.